 Using your device as an e-reader, as they are known, means you can access more or less any book instantly – once you have paid for and downloaded it – and you won’t have paperbacks or hardbacks taking up space in your home.
+Reading on a digital device also makes it easy to change font size, making your ebooks easier to read than some small type printed books might be.

 With your iPad, it’s also easy to take notes or mark important passages.
 And you can often download the first couple of chapters of a book at no cost to see if you like it before committing to buy.